 - FAFSA is completed each year

-- student has remaining unmet need
+- student has remaining unmet financial need

 University of Wisconsin (UW) four year campuses identify students who meet FFWS eligibility criteria.